 The nearby town of Elgin is less than 10 miles away and it’s rumored to have some of the best BBQ joints in all of Texas!

 If you’re a reluctant camper or simply tired of roughing it on your old camping cot, glamping offers the perfect marriage of camping fun and at-home creature comforts.
-As the above list has shown, there’s no better place to be doing it in than in Texas!
+As the above list has shown, there’s no better place to be doing it in than in the Lone Star State!

-We hope this guide to the best Texas glamping has inspired you to plan your own adventure in the Lone Star State.
+We hope this guide to the best glamping in Texas has inspired you to plan your own adventure in the Lone Star State.
 If you have any questions about Texas glamping or camping in general, don’t hesitate to holler below!